NickCao/labgrid-playground/README.md

 "First come, first served" reservation of resources with a mandatory expiration.

 #### Locking
 While a resource is allocated for a reservation, only the owner of the reservation can lock that place.
 Other resources can be locked by anyone.
+Resources wouldn't be automatically freed when clients leave, but others can kick them out.

+### Authentication
+No authentication is supported at this time: https://github.com/labgrid-project/labgrid/blob/9e0562e1c8d6842c850c239d64896b88c3bf3bd1/labgrid/remote/coordinator.py#L139